bastings/nlp1-2017-projects/lm/milestone.md

 Try to make final adjustments to this code so that you can evaluate it on the same data set.
 You can take inspiration from PyTorch RNN language modeling code.
 In particular, take a look at how it handles data: https://github.com/pytorch/examples/blob/master/word_language_model/main.py

 You can see that in Neural Language Modeling it is the tradition to treat the training set as one long sequence of words, and to then cut this long sequence into parts of a certain size BPTT (e.g. BPTT=35 words).
-To make this work, you will have to add an end-of-sequence symbol “<eos >” after each sentence.
+To make this work, you will have to add an end-of-sequence symbol `<eos>` after each sentence.

 For example, if your training set is this: